ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 and requires only one argument: ``mask_out``: either ``land`` or ``sea``.

-The preprocessor automatically retrieves the corresponding mask (``fx: stfof`` in this case) and applies it so that sea-covered grid cells are set to missing.
-Conversely, it retrieves the ``fx: sftlf`` mask when land needs to be masked out, respectively.

 Optionally you can specify your own custom fx variable to be used in cases when e.g. a certain experiment is preferred for fx data retrieval.
 Note that it is possible to specify as many tags for the fx variable as required: